fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

   </details>

 5. The PosDealer is shown confirmation of the password change and a login button.
-The PosDealer clicks the login button.
+Then, the PosDealer clicks the login button.

   <details>
   <summary>Screenshot DATEV password change successful</summary>